-Earn 25,000 Membership Rewards® points after spending $2,000 on your new Card in your first 3 months of Card Membership.
+You receive 25,000 Membership Rewards® points after spending $2,000 in purchases on your new Card in your first 3 months of Card Membership.
 This can be achieved if you spend around $680 a month.
 25,000 points can be redeemed for up to $250 in gift cards.

 No interest.
 Since this is a charge card, you need to pay in full every month, thus there is no need to pay any interest.

-Earn 3 Membership Rewards® points for every $1 spent on flights booked with airlines when you pay with your card.
+Earn 3 Membership Rewards® points for every $1 spent on flights booked directly with airlines when you pay with your card.
 Make sure to book directly with passenger airlines in order to earn these 3 points per dollar.
-Earn 2 Membership Rewards® points on every $1 spent on groceries at U.S. stand-alone supermarkets and at U.S. stand-alone gas stations.
-Note that points will only be earned on purchases from U.S. stand-alone supermarkets and U.S. stand-alone gas stations.
+Earn 2 Membership Rewards® points on every $1 spent at US restaurants, US gas stations and US supermarkets.
 Earn 1 Membership Rewards® point for every $1 when making other eligible purchases.
 With the American Express Gold Card, you only earn 1 point for every $1 spent on all purchases.
+Terms and limitations apply.

 You won't accumulate debt or have to pay high interest rates and fees because since this is a charge card, you will have to pay off the balance in full each month.